 With the project in hibernation I have been able to bring actor Scott J. King for the role of Jimmy, Marilyn's love interest (and antagonist).
 He is also one of our Executive Producers, helping us make the project happen.
-We also brought in our co-producer: Aurelina Romero, Co-owner of the first French independent TV Station in Miami, and an experienced Venezuelan producer, Assistant Director, Script and Continuity: Luba Parada, DP Lester Llanes and possibly Photographer Yessana Viva who would take turns as DP and Camera Operator, Assistant Production: Roberto Figueroa managing locations and props, Sound Recordist Arturo Muñoz Guijón, Art Director Rita Abreu, and Jeanny Arreaza and Angela Carbonaro renewed their participation as Make Up Artist and Wardrobe designer.
+We also brought in our new producer: Aurelina Romero, Co-owner of the first French independent TV Station in Miami, and an experienced Venezuelan producer, Assistant Director, Script and Continuity: Luba Parada, DP Lester Llanes and possibly Photographer Yessana Viva who would take turns as DP and Camera Operator, Assistant Production: Roberto Figueroa managing locations and props, Sound Recordist Arturo Muñoz Guijón, Art Director Rita Abreu, and Jeanny Arreaza and Angela Carbonaro renewed their participation as Make Up Artist and Wardrobe designer.

 But the process is slow and it requires commitment and hard work.
 As soon as all the pieces are put together and we are all in the same page, Marilyn In Miami will be able to raise from its ashes.
 It's not the first or last project that needs time for its completion, specially since we don't have the support of a studio or any investors.

 True to the story of this film, we are stuck in Miami, still with our dream of taking our project to a safe port, which we will do.

 The human soul is at center stage, unveiling a strange and unsettling universe of feelings and actions.

 Clovis | Short Film | Psychological Drama | Color | 13'30"